ibm-cloud-docs/power-iaas/managing-spp.md

 [Off-premises]{: tag-blue}

-In a {{site.data.keyword.powerSys_notm}} user-defined SPP, you can set the core-to-virtual core ratio to 1:3.
-Using the 1:3 ratio, you can deploy Oracle licensing use cases without purchasing a dedicated host.
-Note the following limitations when your use core-to-virtual core ratio:
+In a {{site.data.keyword.powerSys_notm}} with Power10, you can define a Shared Processor Pool (SPP) with values of up to 3.0 cores.
+This enables you to select the maximum number of cores for the Virtual Cores deployment, providing greater flexibility for Oracle licensing scenarios.
+Review the following limitations when you use core-to-virtual core ratio:

-* You can set the ratio only on a user-defined SPP.
+* Ratio can only be set on a user-defined SPP.
-* For non-dedicated hosts on Power10, you can increase the limit of core-to-virtual core ratio to 1:3 for entitled capacities less than or equal to 2.
+* For non-dedicated hosts on Power10, you can set upto 3.0 cores.
 * For Power9 and for virtual machines with entitled capacities greater than 2, the core-to-virtual core ratio is 1:1.